Q. How does the Plan coordinate benefits with Medicare?

-The Plan will pay benefits up to the Plan's reimbursement level when combined with the benefits payable under Medicare.
-This means that benefits payable under Medicare are subtracted from the Plan's calculated benefit amount and any remaining amount is paid by the Plan.
+The Plan will pay benefits on eligible charges up to the Plan's reimbursement level when combined with the benefits payable under Medicare.
+This means that benefits payable under Medicare are subtracted from the Plan's calculated benefit amount, and if eligible, any remaining Medicare approved amount is paid by the Plan.
 Plan benefits are determined assuming that you (and any Medicare-eligible family members) are enrolled in both Parts A and B of Medicare even if you (or your family members) have not actually enrolled.

 Medicare advantage plans

 If you are enrolled in a Medicare Advantage Plan, including a group prepayment plan (HMO) or a Medicare PPO that replaces your Medicare coverage, you are eligible to receive benefits from the Plan for outpatient prescription drugs only if your Medicare Advantage Plan does not provide a Medicare Prescription Drug benefit.
 You will continue to be eligible for approved transition benefits from pre-65 medical plans sponsored by ExxonMobil, in-home skilled-nursing care, and certain services received outside of the U.S.

 Some people are eligible for reimbursement from more than one group medical plan in addition to Medicare.
 Other group plans that are coordinated with the Plan include any group plan that is sponsored by or contributed to by another employer or labor union.